 However, at any time prior to the annual general meeting during a period when they are not then aware of any material nonpublic information regarding HL or its securities, HL, the initial shareholders, Fusion Fuel, the Fusion Fuel Shareholders and/or their respective affiliates may purchase HL ordinary shares from institutional and other investors who vote, or indicate an intention to vote, against the business combination proposals, or execute agreements to purchase such shares from such investors in the future, or they may enter into transactions with such investors and others to provide them with incentives to acquire ordinary shares of HL or vote their HL ordinary shares in favor of the business combination proposals.
-The purpose of ordinary shares purchases and other transactions would be to increase the likelihood of approval of the business combination proposals by the holders of a majority of the HL ordinary shares present and entitled to vote at the annual general meeting and that HL have in excess of the required amount of closing cash to consummate the Transactions under the Business Combination Agreement, where it appears that such requirements would otherwise not be met.
-While the exact nature of any such incentives has not been determined as of the date of this proxy statement/prospectus, they might include, without limitation, arrangements to protect such investors or holders against potential loss in value of their shares, including the granting of put options and the transfer to such investors or holders of shares owned by the HL initial shareholders for nominal value.
+The purpose of ordinary share purchases and other transactions would be to increase the likelihood of approval of the business combination proposals by the holders of a majority of the HL ordinary shares present and entitled to vote at the annual general meeting and that HL have in excess of the required amount of closing cash to consummate the Transactions under the Business Combination Agreement, where it appears that such requirements would otherwise not be met.
+While the exact nature of any such incentives has not been determined as of the date of this proxy statement/prospectus, they might include, without limitation, arrangements to protect such investors or holders of shares owned by the HL initial shareholders for nominal value.